Harineko0/firestore-ngram-search/README.md

-# Firestore-nGram-Search
+# Firestore nGram Search
-Firestore-nGram-Search provides full-text search using nGram.
+Firestore nGram Search provides full-text search using nGram.
 Only Firebase 8 is supported.

 - [x] Any language support